Parenting With Flex: When to Bend the Boundaries (By A UK Child Psychologist)

 When a child’s brain is overloaded, the brain feels under threat, and triggers the “fight or flight” system, causing stress and often anxiety.

-The fight or flight response can also lead to exhaustion, sleep problems and irritability/ aggressiveness.
+On over-active fight or flight response can also lead to exhaustion, sleep problems, irritability and aggression.

 Children need time each day to experience calm and quiet.